foreza/website-keystone/README.md

 I'll cover what I use with this project, along with what I used to use to match, along with some Pros and Cons.

 For this project:
-Atom.io (editor) with the Remote-FTP package to allow me to work on a server Yeoman (library) for scaffolding / Keystone: http://yeoman.io/ KeystoneJS (library)
+- Atom.io (editor) with the Remote-FTP package to allow me to work on a server
+- Yeoman (library) for scaffolding / Keystone: http://yeoman.io/
+- KeystoneJS (library)
-Jade (javascript templating engine)
+- Jade (javascript templating engine)
-Less (css pre-processor)
+- Less (css pre-processor)
-Gulp (build scripts / automation)
+- Gulp (build scripts / automation)
-Cloudinary (images) - may not be needed
+- Cloudinary (images) - may not be needed
-Mandrill (emailing) - may not be needed
+- Mandrill (emailing) - may not be needed
-Github (cloud repository service) as this will be a public site / leaning exercise Digital Ocean (server hosting) to seperate myself a bit from the pack (really? nah.)
+- Github (repo)
+- Digital Ocean (server hosting)

+SETUP
+- Clone the repo from https://github.com/foreza/website-keystone
+- Run "npm install"
+- Run "node node_modules/unicode/install.js"
+- Then run node keystone
+- Navigate to port 3000 (for development)
+...

+Or run "bash install.sh"